fdc1010/ATM-app/README.md

 # ATM App

-How to design an ATM Machine that allows a user to deposit, withdraw cash, and check balance?
+How to design an ATM Machine that allows a user to:
+- deposit
+- withdraw cash
+- check balance?

 How will you design such a system and what will be the main challenges?

 ## The main challenges will be:
 1. Security - Number of attempts before the card is locked out.